jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-09-10-how-to-dispose-of-a-lipo-battery-safely/index.md

 There are a lot of weird and wildly unsafe ways of disposing of a lipo and I'm not even going to mention them here.
 You can find out about them easily with some google-fu.

 **One of the ways to dispose of a lipo that I consider safest** is to deplete all their energy slowly to kill the cells.
 There are many ways to do so, but here's what's worked for me - using led lights of some sort.
 It takes a long time but it's fairly safe based on my experience.
-That being said, I still only do it when I'm in the room keeping an eye on the battery; I wouldn't leave it unattended and don't recommmend that.
+That being said, I still only do it when I'm in the room keeping an eye on the battery; I wouldn't leave it unattended and don't recommend that.

 **If you have one of those 1S whoop battery charging board, you could plug in the lipo to kill in the XT60 port, and use the USB 5V output port to power anything running off of 5V**.
 For instance, I have an LED strip in my room that I can power using this method and while this does take a while because the LED strip is so energy efficient, it works nevertheless.